postlund/pyatv/docs/documentation/supported_features.md

 *This page is still work-in-progress and a bit inconsistent.
 State will improve over time.*

+# Some things worth knowing...

+Things change.
+Constantly.
+Here are a few things worth knowing about the protocols:

+* The DMAP protocol (suite) stems from iTunes and was used on all Apple TVs until tvOS 13, i.e. all versions of Apple TV 3 and earlier as well as Apple TV 4 (and later) until tvOS 13 was released.
+It means it's not widely used anymore, other than with older devices.
+It can be used to control the Music app in macOS 11.3 and earlier {% include issue no="1172" %}.
+* The MRP protocol was introduced in tvOS when the Apple TV 4 was introduced.
+In tvOS 15, it was demoted from a separate protocol (it used to have it's own Remote app as well as Zeroconf service, `_mediaremotetv._tcp.local`) and moved to a special stream type in AirPlay 2 instead.
+Devices running tvOS 15 (beta or later) require AirPlay to be set up to function properly.
+* tvOS 10.2 enforced "device authentication" for AirPlay to function.
+This is referred to as "legacy pairing" and is only used to verify a connection, it does not enforce any encryption.
+It also works for RAOP.
+AirPlay 2 however require "HAP" (HomeKit) authentication, which enforce encryption.
+Only legacy pairing is supported for RAOP in pyatv at the moment (as encryption has not been implemented for HAP based authentication).

 # Feature List

 This is the general feature list provided by the external interface.